What Is a Seaman?

 Put into its most simple terms, a seaman is someone who is employed on a ship's crew.
-The maritime term seaman could refer to an individual who holds a noncommissioned rank in the U.S. Navy or Coast Guard, or it someone who works on a vessel for their career, including handling, sailing, and navigating the ship.
+The maritime term seaman could refer to an individual who holds a noncommissioned rank in the U.S. Navy or Coast Guard or someone who works on a vessel for their career, including handling, sailing, and navigating the ship.

-To achieve AB certification, an individual must:
+To achieve AB certification, one must:

 Individual seamen seeking AB certification will be tested not only on survival techniques, but also on their ability to prevent and fight fires and to administer first aid.